Asking Alexandria: Background and early iterations (2003–2008)

-Formation, early releases and Stand Up and Scream (2003–2009)
+Formation, early releases and Stand Up and Scream (2008–2009)

-Ben Bruce, the band's lead guitarist and backing vocalist, originally formed the band in Dubai, United Arab Emirates in 2003 as Amongst Us before renaming to End of Reason and the current name in 2006.
-In a later interview, when asked why he chose Asking Alexandria, he explained: "Most bands have a pretty shit band name, so I just came up with something.
-I came up with Alexandria as a human name, because people relate to humans.".
-They released their debut EP, Tomorrow.
-Hope.
-Goodbye in 2006, followed by their self-released debut album titled The Irony of Your Perfection in 2007.
-After realising he would not be able to achieve international success in Dubai, Bruce moved back to Nottingham, England in 2008, without the other band members, and reassembled the band with new members from the local area – including lead singer Danny Worsnop, whom he had moved into his flat apartment in York.

-The band became a six-piece after recruiting Ryan Binns on synthesizers, James Cassells on drums, Joe Lancaster on bass and Cameron Liddell on rhythm guitar.
-Later that year, Binns decided to leave the band and was not replaced, with Bruce and Worsnop instead opting to take over his keyboard duties together.
+The newly founded Asking Alexandria started in 2008, and was a six-piece after recruiting Ryan Binns on synthesizers, James Cassells on drums, Joe Lancaster on bass and Cameron Liddell on rhythm guitar.
+Later that year, Binns decided to leave the band.
 In January 2009, Lancaster also decided to leave and was replaced with Sam Bettley.
 Lancaster later joined the metalcore band With One Last Breath.

+Bruce carried the name of his previous Dubai-based band over to his new one, due to not wanting the bother of coming up with a new one.
+However, he insists that despite having the same name, it is not the same band.
+When asked why he chose that particular name, he explained that "Most bands have a pretty shit band name, so I just came up with something.
+I came up with Alexandria as a human name, because people relate to humans."

-Stand Up and Scream was recorded during Spring 2009 and was produced by Joey Sturgis.
-The band signed to Sumerian Records and released their debut album for the label on 15 September.
-The album charted only in the US, peaking at four in the Top Heatseekers, 24 in the Top Hard Rock Albums and 29 in the Top Independent Albums.
+The English Asking Alexandria's debut album Stand Up and Scream was recorded during Spring 2009 and was produced by Joey Sturgis.
+The band signed to Sumerian Records and released their debut album on the label on 15 September.
+The album charted only in the US peaking at 4 in the Top Heatseekers, 24 in the Top Hard Rock Albums and 29 in the Top Independent Albums.
 Four singles were released from Stand Up and Scream: "Final Episode (Let's Change the Channel)", "A Prophecy", "If You Can't Ride Two Horses at Once...
 You Should Get Out of the Circus", and "Not the American Average".
 On 3 December 2014, the single "Final Episode (Let's Change the Channel)" was certified gold by the RIAA after 500,000 copies were sold in the US.
 On 30 March 2017, the band's fourth single "Not the American Average" was also certified gold by the RIAA after 500,000 copies were sold in the US.
 The band toured across America as a support act for the remainder of the year, supporting Evergreen Terrace along with For the Fallen Dreams and Unholy in October, and Alesana along with From First to Last, The Word Alive and Memphis May Fire in November and December.